Primitive/cards5 min read

 TL;DR

-• /cards issue virtual cards and a real bank account for an AI Employee in one call
+• /cards issue virtual cards for an AI Employee in one call

 • Per-employee scoping every card is bound to one Employee with its own spend limit, MCC controls, and audit trail

-• Stripe Issuing under the hood for cards accepted everywhere Visa is accepted
+• managed virtual cards under the hood for cards accepted everywhere Visa is accepted

-• Composes with /kyc + /llc cards issue against a verified Employee inside a formed Company
+• Composes with /kyc + /formation cards issue against a verified Employee inside a formed Company

 Today we're launching /cards — the primitive that gives an AI Employee real purchasing power.
-Virtual cards on the Visa network, a real Column-backed bank account, per-Employee spend policy, and mandatory transaction logging the agent can't skip.
+Virtual cards on the Visa network via managed virtual cards, per-Employee spend policy, and structured transaction logging that keeps the audit trail clean. prepaid gift cards is available to route payouts when an Employee needs to disburse funds.
 The result: your agent can actually buy things, and you can prove every charge.

 The problem: agents need money, but money has KYC